nonanne/nonanne/README.md

 # 👋 Hi, I'm **no nanne**

 Welcome to my GitHub!
-I’m nonanne.
+I’m no nanne.
 I was used to work for a Windows application and Mobile application development.

 ---